How to manage hair loss due to stress?

 • Nutritional deficiencies

-• Digestive disorders (that impair nutrient absorption)
+• Digestive disorders (which impair nutrient absorption)

-"It then becomes imperative to act deeply, on the neuro-hormonal and nutritional level, to enable a true hair revival."
+It then becomes imperative to act deeply, on the neuro-hormonal and nutritional level, to enable a true hair regrowth.

-When should one consult a specialist?
+When should you consult a specialist?

 It is advisable to consult a healthcare professional in the following cases:

-• The fall lasts more than 3 months.
+• The fall lasts more than 3 months

-• It intensifies despite the reduction of stress.
+• It intensifies despite the reduction of stress

 • You are experiencing significant hair loss (>100 hairs/day)